beyarkay/eskom-calendar/CONTRIBUTING.md

 There are lots of ways to help out, and not all of them require knowledge about programming.

+> If you like the project but just don't have time to contribute, that's fine!
+> There are other easy ways to support the project and show your appreciation
+> which we would also be very happy about:
+> - Star the project
+> - Share the website with your friends/family (https://eskomcalendar.co.za)
+> - Use the open-source loadshedding schedules in your own projects, and let us
+>   know about it!

 If you don't know how eskom-calendar works at a high level, read [this](TODO) section of the README first.